loan-broker-cphb/bank-web-service/README.md

 # Screenshots
 Then there are some screenshots:
-- where in the project I have added port 8091
+- Change the port to 8091 in application propertiese because there were some problems on port 8080
 - postman
-- RabbitMQ mangment Chanels and Exchanges
+- RabbitMQ mangment Channels and Exchanges (Respectively)

 ![image](https://user-images.githubusercontent.com/20173643/48667407-15d4c780-ead5-11e8-9ca1-1f7f33c4d7f6.png)